Kyllian-Schwedt/SideralPlus/README.md

 ## Peview of the app with explenation :
 ### Home page
-- the header show a youtube video on background and some information of a trending movie / series
+- the header show a YouTube video on background and some information of a trending movie / series
 - on the trending section (form film) there is a card with ability to access to the search for more movies
 ![Home page](readmeData/prev/home.png)
 ### Search page